Proxmox VE 9.1 - Configuration

 tcp dport 8006 log prefix "PROXMOX-DENY: " drop

-# DHCP client (Proxmox receiving from DHCP server)
+# DHCP client (receiving from DHCP server)

 meta l4proto udp udp sport 67 udp dport 68 accept